Looking for an Independent Designer in Tokyo?

 Step 2: Build the system (not just the screens)

 A good design isn't a one-off.
 It's a set of decisions your team can reuse.
+I work with your team to strategize, shape and create your vision, and test for improvements moving forward.

 Step 3: Deliver with momentum